dgraph-io/dgraph-docs/content/graphql/api/requests.md

 +++
-title = "Requests and Responses" description = "Get the structure for GraphQL requests and responses, how to enable compression for them, and configuration options for extensions." weight = 2
+title = "Requests and Responses in GraphQL" description = "Get the structure for GraphQL requests and responses, how to enable compression for them, and configuration options for extensions." weight = 2
 [menu.main]